619dev/matrix-chatgpt-serverless-bot/README.md

 ## Prerequisites

-1. Cloudflare account with Workers enabled
+1. Cloudflare account with Workers enabled (free tier supported)
 2. Matrix account (any homeserver)
 3. OpenAI API key or compatible API endpoint

+**Note**: This bot works on Cloudflare's free tier!
+It uses `new_sqlite_classes` for Durable Objects, which is compatible with free plans.

 ## Setup